 The Welsh Highland Heritage Railway station is situated in Porthmadog, close to the mainline railway station.
 The journey takes around one hour including a stop at the sheds, where there are guided, hands-on tours.
 The trains are pulled by vintage steam locomotives, or by heritage diesel engines.
 It is possible to travel in the coach that used to carry bombs, or see where the Prime Minister sat when he visited the railway in 1892!
-At the end of the one-mile demonstration line at Pen-y-Mount Junction, you can watch the guard changing the points and signals so that the locomotive can run round, and enjoy the ambience of a typical 1920s-style WHR rural station.
+At the end of the 1 mile (1.6 km) demonstration line at Pen-y-Mount Junction, you can watch the guard changing the points and signals so that the locomotive can run round, and enjoy the ambience of a typical 1920s-style WHR rural station.
 The Russell Tea Room offer refreshments including home-cooked meals.
 Special rates are offered for groups 12+ and wheelchair users travel free.
 There is a wheelchair accessible carriage on every train.
 Special arrangements can be made and they’ll even run a special train just for you.
 Full day and evening driver experiences are also available.

 Welshpool & Llanfair Light Railway

-The 16 mile (25.7km) return journey with Welshpool & Llanfair Light Railway runs from the edge of the old market town of Welshpool and travels up the notoriously steep Golfa Bank, which makes a great echo of the locomotive’s engine.
+The 16 mile (25.7 km) return journey with Welshpool & Llanfair Light Railway runs from the edge of the old market town of Welshpool and travels up the notoriously steep Golfa Bank, which makes a great echo of the locomotive’s engine.
 The track then runs out into the rolling scenery of the Banwy valley.
 All this is viewed from the unique open balcony coaches.
 The journey provides an opportunity to see deer, hawks and even otters.
 The train is hauled by one of the historic steam locomotives from around the world including the latest acquisition from Romania which arrived and began duties during 2007.
 At Llanfair Caereinion station, there is a shop and a tea room serving home made snacks.

 Group rates for 10+ are available and special trains can be hired to suit your requirements.
-Driver Experience Courses are also offered.
+Driver experience courses are also offered.

 Other Steam Railways